radiantlogicinc/radiantlogic-openapi-codegen/README.md

 ### Modules

 This is a multi-module maven project.
-The primary modules for the codegen will be found in the `source-modules` directory.
-Modules that exist to test the generated code will be found in the `test-modules` directory.
+The primary modules for the codegen will be found in the `builder-modules` directory.
+Modules that exist to use (and therefore test) the generated code will be found in the `usage-modules` directory.

 ### Requirements